-The Company has recorded \$0.9 million and \$1.4 million in losses, net of tax impact, for GEOAmey's operations during the thirteen and twenty-six weeks ended July 1, 2012, which is included in Equity in earnings of affiliates in the accompanying consolidated statement of comprehensive income.
-As of July 1, 2012, the Company's investment in GEOAmey was \$(3.8) million, and represents its share of reported losses.
+The Company has recorded \$0.9 million and \$2.3 million in losses, net of tax impact, for GEOAmey's operations during the thirteen and thirty-nine weeks ended September 30, 2012, respectively, and \$1.1 million and \$1.1 million in losses, net of tax impact, during the thirteen and thirty-nine weeks ended October 2, 2011, respectively, which are included in equity in earnings of affiliates, net of income tax provision, in the accompanying consolidated statements of comprehensive income.
+As of September 30, 2012 and January 1, 2012, the Company's investment in GEOAmey was \$(4.7) million and \$(2.4) million, respectively, and represents its share of cumulative reported losses.
+Losses in excess of the Company's investment have been recognized as the Company has provided certain loans and guarantees to provide financial support to GEOAmey (Refer to Note 11-Debt.)